Hughie Lehman: Playing career

 Lehman played with the Millionaires until the 1925–26 season.
 During that time, Lehman and some of his teammates were involved in a humorous incident when going back to Canada after an exhibition game against the Montreal Wanderers in New York City.
 In New York, Lehman's wife bought numerous women's designer outfits, after being treated to a shopping spree by him.
 When going back to Canada, Lehman, on the advice of Cyclone Taylor, who was both a professional ice hockey player and a Canadian immigration officer, split up all outfits among his teammates to avoid paying additional taxes he would have had to pay if he had brought all the clothing by himself at once; this puzzled the Customs officers.
 In 1922–23, the Millionaires were renamed the Maroons, and joined the Western Canada Hockey League (WCHL).
 The WCHL was renamed to the Western Hockey League in 1925–26; however, the league disbanded at the conclusion of that season.
-While playing for the Millionaires, Lehman appeared in six Stanley Cup finals, losing every time, except in his first season, in 1914–15.
+While playing for the Millionaires, Lehman appeared in six Stanley Cup Final series, losing every time, except in his first season, in 1914–15.

 Following the collapse of the WHL, Lehman joined the Chicago Black Hawks for the 1926–27 season.
 While in Chicago, Lehman mentored future Chicago goaltender and captain Charlie Gardiner.
 Lehman played one full season, and another four games the next one.
 During the 1926 season, Lehman became the oldest goaltender to win his first NHL game at 41 years 21 days.
 This record was broken on February 22, 2020 by David Ayres who at 42 years, 194 days came into a game as an emergency backup goaltender for the Carolina Hurricanes against the Toronto Maple Leafs at Scotiabank Arena in the 2nd period and won the game 6-3.